Zulfikar Ali Bhutto: Nuclear weapons program

-Prime Minister (1973–1977)
+Prime Minister (1973-1977)

 Bhutto was sworn in as the prime minister of the country on 14 August 1973, after securing 108 votes in a house of 146 members.
 Fazal Ilahi Chaudhry was elected as the president under the new constitution.
 During his five years of government, the Bhutto administration implemented extensive reforms at every level of governance.
 Capital and Western reforms initiated and built in 1947 were transformed and replaced with a socialist system throughout the 1970s.
 Bhutto's policies were perceived as people-friendly but failed to yield long-lasting effects, and civil disorder against Bhutto began to escalate in 1977.

 Constitutional reforms

 Bhutto is considered the main architect of the 1973 constitution as part of his vision to lead Pakistan toward parliamentary democracy.
 One of the major achievements in Bhutto's life was the drafting of Pakistan's first-ever consensus constitution for the country.
-Bhutto supervised the promulgation of the 1973 constitution, triggering an unstoppable constitutional revolution through his politics wedded to the emancipation of the downtrodden masses, giving them a voice in Parliament and introducing radical changes in the economic sphere for their benefit.

 During his time in office, the government carried out seven major amendments to the 1973 Constitution.
 The First Amendment led to Pakistan's recognition of and diplomatic ties with Bangladesh.
 The Second Amendment in the constitution declared the Ahmadis as non-Muslims and defined the term non-Muslim.
 The rights of the detained were limited under the Third Amendment, while the powers and jurisdiction of the courts for providing relief to political opponents were curtailed under the Fourth Amendment.
 The Fifth Amendment, passed on 15 September 1976, focused on curtailing the power and jurisdiction of the Judiciary.
 This amendment was highly criticised by lawyers and political leaders.
 The main provision of the Sixth Amendment extended the term of the Chief Justices of the Supreme Court and the High Courts beyond the age of retirement.
 This amendment was made in the Constitution to favour the then Chief Justice of the Supreme Court, who was supposed to be a friend of Bhutto.